Harvey Jones Kitchens: Operations

-Awards
+Recognition

 In 2009, the Linear range was awarded ‘Best Kitchen System’ at the Grand Designs Awards.

 In 2011, their 'Linear' range won ‘Best Luxury Kitchen’ at the House Beautiful Awards.

 In 2017, the Harvey Jones 'Smile Stool', designed in conjunction with furniture designer Sarah Kay, was awarded a Design Guild Mark by the Furniture Makers’ Company.
 During 2017 the company was also shortlisted as Best Kitchen Retailer at the Northern Design Awards.